Kevork Chavush: Early life

 Kevork Chavush was born Kevork Ghazarian (although his surname is given as Adamian or Melkonian in various sources) to a family of hunters in the region of Sasun, in the village of Mktink of the Psank (Psanats) district.
 His exact date of birth is not known, but he is believed to have been born around 1870.
-He received his education at the school of the Arakelots Monastery, where he met Arabo (Arakel Avedisian), one of the first fedayee leaders.
+He received his education at the school of the Arakelots Monastery, where he met Arabo (Arakel Mkhitarian), one of the first fedayee leaders.
 He left school to join Arabo's band of fighters.
 After Arabo was arrested, Kevork tracked down Arabo's betrayer and assassinated him.
 From 1885 to 1888, he travelled to Aleppo and found residence there.
 He worked to raise enough money to buy a rifle.
 He returned to Taron in 1890 to join his friend Hampartsoum "Murad" Boyadjian's group of Armenian fighters with the aim of defending Armenian-populated villages from Hamidian persecutions.